About Me I am a retired librarian and I now support books and authors through my reviews.

 Christmas Eve Night at the Courthouse

-These nights were so special and I believe that most people in town took their children to experience the magic of visiting this man in red.
-Yes, there was magic in those nights because we believed.
-We believed in Santa Claus and we believed that he could somehow visit our small town on Christmas Eve and still manage to deliver toys to other boys and girls all over the world.
-He really did know if we had been good all year or just the past few months.
-He truly cared about our small town in Kentucky and he really was as fat and jolly as we had always been told.
+Those long-ago nights were special and most parents in our county took their children to experience the magic of the man in red.
+Magical nights because we believed!
+We believed that Santa Claus could somehow visit our small town on Christmas Eve but still manage to deliver toys to other boys and girls all over the world.
+He really did know if we had been good all year or just the past few weeks.
+He truly cared about our small town in Kentucky, and the pictures were right...he was as fat and jolly as we thought!

-It was only when I was much older that I realized that sometime during our long wait on that one night that my Daddy must have disappeared.
-I don't remember missing him at the time but I do know that after we finally saw Santa Claus and then returned to our home, Christmas had come!
-There, under our tree, were gifts!
-On his way out of Flemingsburg Good Saint Nick had made a stop at our house at Route 1 Flemingsburg and rewarded my brother and me for trying to be a good boy and girl.
+I was much older when I realized that my Daddy probably disappeared sometime during that long wait.
+I don't remember missing him at the time, but I do know that once we finally saw Santa Claus and returned home, Christmas had come.
+On his way out of Flemingsburg, Old Saint Nick made a stop at our house, and there, under our tree, were presents!
+My brother and I had been rewarded for trying to be good!

-So many years have passed and so many Christmases are now memories but I have never forgotten those special Christmas Eve nights at the Fleming County Courthouse!
-I don't know just how many years that Santa Claus made those visits but I do know that during the mid fifties to early sixties, I was privileged to be there with him!
+Many years have passed, past Christmases are now memories, but I have never forgotten those special Christmas Eve nights at the Fleming County Courthouse!
+I don't know how many years he made those visits during the mid-fifties to early sixties, but I do know that I was there, spending Christmas Eve with Santa Claus!

 No comments: